We focus on ten societal areas.

 We are at a critical turning point of the energy transition.
-The global PV market shipped more than 100 GW of modules for the second year in a row.
+Despite the pandemic, the global PV module market reached 140 GW in 2020 and this on top of the more than 100 GW of PV modules shipped for the previous 2 years.
 More importantly, the PV industry is maturing quickly with a learning rate – the price reduction for each doubling of cumulative PV module shipments - of over 39% since 2006.
-This aggressive development is unique to the PV industry.
+This aggressive development is uncommon and unique to the PV industry.
 My research contributes to this success story with a focus on solutions for today’s challenges and tomorrow’s innovations.
-We are working to improve the reliability and lifetime of conventional modules with fast and effective in-line techniques and materials research.
-For the future, we are surpassing the current efficiency limit of a single device by adopting Tandem PV technology.
-Increasing the efficiency and lengthening the lifetime of PV leads to further reductions in the Levelized Cost of Electricity (LCOE), accelerating the Energy Transition and the dominance of solar energy are our goals.
-With my colleagues at TNO Energy Transition and Solliance and with our industrial and academic partners, we aim to scale-up and demonstrate efficiencies of 35% with reliable and industrially relevant Tandem modules.
+We are working to improve the reliability and lifetime of conventional modules with fast and effective in-line techniques and material research.
+For the near future, we are surpassing today’s efficiency limit of single devices by adopting multijunction PV technology.
+Increasing the efficiency and lengthening the lifetime of PV leads to further reduce the Levelized Cost of Electricity (LCOE), to accelerate the Energy Transition and the dominance of solar energy are our goals.
+With my colleagues at TNO Energy Transition, within the Solliance collaboration and with our industrial and academic partners, we aim to scale-up and demonstrate efficiencies beyond 30% with reliable and industrially relevant photovoltaic tandem modules.

-We set the basis to overcome the technical challenges to combine the main-stream silicon technology with the newly researched transparent perovskite devices and confirmed the huge advantages of the tandem approach.
+We made another step to overcome the technical challenges to combine the main-stream silicon technology with the newly researched transparent perovskite devices and confirmed the huge advantages of the tandem technology approach.
 We demonstrated that the tandem architecture can be further combined with bifacial technology to reach record efficiencies with knowledge and products already proven in the market.
-A bifacial tandem device with equivalent efficiency passing the fundamental limit of silicon technology was reported in early 2019.
-This has demonstrated to the international community that the next technology step should be the combination of two low-cost high-efficiency devices in a single bifacial tandem device.
+A bifacial tandem device with power density passing the fundamental limit of silicon technology was published early in 2020.
+This has demonstrated to the international community that the next technology step should be the combination of low-cost high-efficiency tandem technology with bifacial modules.